Tutorial: Geopointe on the Salesforce Mobile App

 If you tap a pin on the map, a banner appears at the bottom of the screen with the name of that record and its address, as well as Green Route Icon (if you wanted to add it to a route).
 Tap on the white bar a second time to pull up actions and additional data set information for that record.

 To perform a second search, tap on the search bar, select your range (if it needs to be different), and select another data set.
 Now when you tap on the Layers icon, you'll see both sets of search results.
 Tap on a search to see the record list.

 The ability to layer multiple searches on the map at once allows you compare two different types of data when building a route or working in the first, maximizing your time away from the office.

 When you have a record selected on the map, tap on the white bar at the bottom to bring up additional fields and actions.
 These actions allow you to view the SF1 record page, check in or check out, and perform other custom actions set up in your company's org.

 If you have more than five Actions, the fifth slot is replaced by a Show More icon.
 Additional actions are available behind that button.
 An admin can change the sequence of the actions on Actions tab in Geopointe Setup.

-If you are using marker colors on your data sets, those icons and colors also display in Salesforce1.
+If you are using marker colors on your data sets, those icons and colors also display in the Salesforce mobile app.
 To see the Legend, tap the icon on the Menu icon in the search bar.
 Legend is an option in that left control panel.

-Routing has many features, and are discussed in full detail on Routing for Salesforce1 document.
+Routing has many features, and are discussed in full detail on Routing on Salesforce Mobile App document.